Skip to main content

 The federal Section 8 housing program was designed to allow very low income families, the elderly, and the disabled to find rental properties within their financial means on the private market, and, in the Golden State, the program is administered by the California Public Housing Authority.

-Mitchell said that the law was needed because many landlords rejected Section 8 applicants, citing a statistic that some 70 percent of vouchers expired before the intended recipients could find a landlord or property management that would accept Section 8 vouchers.
+Mitchell said that the law was needed because many landlords rejected Section 8 applicants, citing a statistic that some 70 percent of vouchers expired before the intended recipients could find a landlord or property management company that would accept Section 8 vouchers.

 Nationwide, some 2.1 million renters live in Section 8 housing, either the renter-based Housing Choice voucher program or project-based Section 8 housing, in which owners set aside all units for Section 8 residents in return for guaranteed payments from the federal government.

 Generally, the applicant's income must be 50 percent or less of the median income of the city or county where the applicant seeks to live.
 By law, 75 percent of the vouchers must go to applicants who earn 30 percent of the area median income or less.
-Statewide, about 350,000 California households receive Section 8 vouchers.
+Statewide, about 300,000 California households receive Section 8 vouchers.

 The Housing Choice voucher program allows renters to find their own program-approved housing.
 They list the Section 8 voucher as income on their rental application and the subsidy goes into effect when the applicant is chosen as a renter by the property owner or property management company.